 Why write this book now?
-Jim Simons is nearing the end of his life, of course.
-Could also be an apology for the Mercers getting Trump elected.
+Jim Simons is nearing the end of his career.
+Could also be transparency after the Mercers helped get Trump elected.

 They at least use the terminology of risk factors and baskets: “RenTec decrypts them [inefficiencies].
 We find them across time, across risk factors, across sectors and industries.”